zumasys/docs/site/rover/release-notes/web/1-0-34/README.md

     - Mixed User/Register Mode
     - Payment Overage checkbox can be hidden
     - Payment Overage can now have a default value
+    - New category filter using tree-based selection.
+Enable using `MRK.CONTROL`
+    - Ability to show keyword search in parts table.
+Enable using `MRK.CONTROL`
+    - Cost column has been added to the cart view.
+Enable using `MRK.CONTROL`
   - **Accounting**
     - A new GL Card which allows viewing, interfacing, and posting Registers and GL Transactions
     ![Accounting GL Card](./accounting-gl-card.gif)